 Most of the time you hear about people in law school and it takes the soul out of them.
 The idea seems too good to be true.
 Fortunately, in our modern life, there are so many opportunities available become what we want to.

 Can you become a lawyer without getting a degree?
-There are other ways to become a lawyer that does not include going to law school for three years.
+There are other ways to become a lawyer that don’t include going to law school for three years.
 In the United States, very few states offer this.
 Only four to be exact:

 Where Can You Become a Lawyer Without Going to Law School?